raymondnexsoftech/micropython-LED-Animation/README.md

 - Default using "NeoPixel" as LED driver, but you can use you favourite driver with some callback to work
 - Able to add your customized animation
 - Can trigger animation events (animation next step, next animation) manually or using system loop

+Currently supported animation for LED strip
+(assume the strip is place horizontally and index 0 LED is at bottom):
+- move_up_with_tail
+- move_down_with_tail
+- fill_and_move
+- blink
+- breath

 Installation
 ------------